 When I created my own group for Adult Children of Those with Personality Disorders in 2018, I brought what I understood was needed, according to my clients, and brought in my own somatic exercises…many generations of groups since, I now bring client-approved and -tested course to you!

 Conflict.
 It’s on the political agenda this year, from the more rabid factions on both sides of the political divide to the infighting in the Democrat and Republican parties.
-As a therapist, I’m no stranger to conflict, and in my over 25 years as a clinician, my clients and I have explored how it can go wrong, and how, when handled correctly, it can lead to greater understanding and trust.
+As a coach, I’m no stranger to conflict, and in my over 25 years as a clinician, my clients and I have explored how it can go wrong, and how, when handled correctly, it can lead to greater understanding and trust.
 Yes, conflict can be good!

 We’re hopefully familiar with the joys of a healthy debate, or a respectful negotiation.
 For many, even most of us, we’ve used basic skills to get a promotion, work out the household tasks, and tickle our intellect’s funny bone.
 It’s when the discussion becomes heated that intimacy goes south.
 I’m not talking only of couples struggling to keep their relationship together, but of the conflict that can rip siblings apart, that can keep friends from the honest communication that can ultimately build confidence, and that can destroy the harmony of a community.